slarmoo/.github/profile/essentials/gitHub/gitHub.md

 We are going to use GitHub for three things.

 1. Hosting all of this instruction.
 Because it is hosted on GitHub you can generate pull requests when you see things that need improvement.
 1. Publicly hosting your project repositories.
 This creates a backup copy of your code, demonstrates your progress with your commit history, allows for reviews of your code, and makes it so you can collaborate with your peers.
+(It also looks good on a resume!)
 1. Keeping notes about what you have learned and things you want to remember.

 ## Creating a GitHub account